MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/about-shipment-consolidation-policies.md

 Each shipment consolidation policy has a query used to define its applicability and a sequence number in which it will be applied.
 The consolidation is applied for each unique combination of the selected fields.
 An additional parameter to consolidate with existing (open) shipments is included.
 The policies are evaluated and applied when new shipments are created (i.e. before wave processing).

-If a policy either doesn’t have any mandatory field or has any prohibited field in the _“Selected”_ section, the policy is marked as invalid.
+If a policy either doesn’t have any mandatory field or has any prohibited field in the **Selected** section, the policy is marked as invalid.
 The lists of mandatory/forbidden fields are hardcoded and can be extended.

 The mandatory field list (the shipments are always split by these fields, or in other words you cannot group several shipments with different values on these fields):